Btagra/LIRI/README.md

 This will show the following information about the each event in your terminal/bash window
 * Name of the venue
 * Venue location
-* Date of the Event
+* Date and Time of the Event

 ![Image of concert](./images/concert.png)